neftyIT/mcbot/README.md

 # Notes from Nefty
 Please note that is my first repo that I am pushing out and I know it is not perfect (as nothing is in life).
-I had the help of AI tools to help me understand and learn more as I go and also read many documents such as RCON docs, Minecraft Docs, etc...
+I had the help of AI tools to help me understand and learn more as I go and also read documents such as RCON docs, Minecraft Docs, and more.
 I used Python to create the commands so the code definitely needs more work done to it to make it better as I feel I could have this more cleaner.
 Please be sure to report any issues or anything that you know or think can help me create this better as I am still learning and growing my developer skills. **REPO STILL IN TESTING STAGE USE AT YOUR OWN DISCRETION**

 # Notes for the bot
-I need to make the bot public so does who want to add to their server they can via my bot link.
 Currently when you use the command '/start' this will start the server but if you stop the bot, the Minecraft world itself will stop as well.
 This is something I need to work on with the bot.py code.

-### To Do List!
+## To Do List!

-1. Work on bot.py code
+1. Work on bot.py code to make it cleaner
-2. Add the invite link for the bot
+2. Create a custom dashboard on Grafana for the MC Node Exporter
-3. Fix any small issues that may arise as this gets cloned or forked.

-### Tasks Completed
-ADD LICENSE✅ \
-Add Prometheus Installation Script ✅ \
-Add information on how to properly set up Grafana, Prometheus, and the Minecraft Node Exporter ✅ \
-Add information on how to set up Prometheus Node Exporter for node metrics. ✅

 # Minecraft Server with Discord Bot Management